NateC85/HTML_and_CSS/README.md

 ## Movie Theater Site

-This page is an example home page for a Movie theater that is styled using Bootstrap 4.
+This page is for a Movie theater site that is utilizing Bootstrap 4.
 It contains many Bootstrap components including but not limited to a navbar, jumbotron, form, cards, and dropdowns.